Diadora: Origins and development

-The 1980s to 1990s
+The 1980s and 1990s

+As English soccer teams started competing more often in continental European competitions in the early 1980's, Diadora branded shoes became an essential part of British football hooligan "casual culture" and were considered a status symbol, as their rarity outside of Italy granted the wearer unrivalled prestige amongst other football fans.

 AC Milan striker Marco van Basten became the face of the company in the late 1980s, and launched his own personalized football boots, the San Siro Van Basten.

 Juventus striker Roberto Baggio became the face of the company in the 1990s, and launched his own personalized football boots, the Matchwinner.

 Diadora also dabbled with rugby union, making the kits for Otago Rugby Union in New Zealand.
 The Diadora Otago jersey is one of the rarest and most sought after rugby jersey in the world.

+In the 1990s, Diadora was also the official kit supplier of several Italian football clubs, including AS Roma for three seasons, between 1997 and 2000.